 Sir Ronald Michael Sanders KCMG

-Sir Ronald Sanders is currently a Visiting Fellow at the Institute of Commonwealth Studies, University of London in the UK.
+Sir Ronald Sanders is currently a Senior Research Fellow at the Institute of Commonwealth Studies, University of London in the UK.
 He is an International Consultant, Writer and former senior Caribbean Ambassador.

 At the invitation of former US President Jimmy Carter, he became a member of "The Friends of the Democratic Charter" in October 2011.
 In addition to President Carter, the "Friends" include the Rt Hon Joe Clarke, former Head of Government of Canada, and several other heads of Government, Foreign Ministers and a few senior officials from nations of the Western Hemisphere,